Promotion (chess): Promotion to a bishop

 This position has been included in several books with the move 61.a8=B! as the problem-like solution.
 According to Müller and Pajeken, however, the actual game continuation was 61.a8=N?
 Qa7 62.g5 hxg5 63.hxg5 fxg5 64.Qg6+ Kg8 65.Qc6 Qf7+?
-(65...Kh7! draws) 66.Kg4 1-0.
+(65...Kh7! draws) 66.Kg4 1–0.

 Insignificant underpromotions

 In practical play, the majority of underpromotions are made when there is no real reason not to promote to a queen.
 These occur usually because the promoted piece is immediately captured, rendering the choice of promotion unimportant, or because the game is easily won regardless of the choice of promoted piece.
 One high-level example of the former occurred in the game Shirov–Kramnik, Amber Blindfold, 2005.
 In the diagrammed position, Black played 25...e1=B+.
 This underpromotion is inconsequential, as 26.Qxe1 is forced whether Black promotes to a queen or bishop.

 In 1932, a long game between Milan Vidmar and Géza Maróczy had reached an opposite-colored bishops endgame and been a theoretical draw for many moves.
-White promoted to bishops on two successive moves:
+White promoted to bishops on two successive moves, both pieces being immediately captured by Black's king: